KhafiaAyyub/KhafiaAyyub/README.md

 👂 My name is **Khafia Ayyub**
 👩 Pronouns: **She/Her**
-👩‍💻 I’m currently working as a **Java Developer**
+👩‍💻 I’m currently working as a **Java Backend Developer**
-🤝 I’m looking to collaborate on **Java backend projects**, especially anything Spring-related
+🤝 I’m looking to collaborate on **Java backend projects**, especially anything Spring boot-related
-🤔 I’m looking for help with **advanced Spring concepts and best practices**
+🤔 I’m looking for help with **advanced Spring-boot concepts and best practices**
-💬 Ask me about **Java, Spring boot, Hibernate, Docker**
+💬 Ask me about **Java, Spring Boot (including Spring Security & Spring Data JPA), Hibernate, REST API design, Microservices architecture, Docker & containerization, JWT-based authentication, and scalable backend systems**
 📫 How to reach me: **khafiaayyub@gmail.com** or **[LinkedIn](https://www.linkedin.com/in/khafia-ayyub-1205a4181/)**
 ❤️ I love clean code, learning new tech, and helping others grow
 ⚡ Fun fact: I can write better code at midnight than in the morning 🌙